-- For a complete list of supported derivative devices, see the Vivado IP catalog. - 2.
-Windows XP 64-bit is not supported. - 3.
-For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide. - This IP does not deliver BFM for Zynq PS.
-It only delivers the BFMs for AXI3, AXI4, AXI4-Lite, and AXI4-Stream interfaces.
+- 2. Windows XP 64-bit is not supported. - 3.
+For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide. - 4.
+This IP does not deliver BFM for Zynq PS.
+It only delivers the BFM cores for AXI3, AXI4, AXI4-Lite, and AXI4-Stream interfaces.